 USP stands for unique selling proposition (also known as unique selling point) which is defined as a one-of-a-kind benefit that a company offers to the customer.
 This is the main selling point you have, the reason why the consumer will choose you and not the competition.
 It’s pretty much mandatory to be aware of your USP as a business, especially when you’re just getting started.

 Differentiation in business drives sales.
-In a world where people are bombarded by ads and brand communication, you have to stand out in front of your potential consumers as the right choice.
+In a world where people are bombarded every second by a Facebook ad or a Google ad, your brand has to stand out in front of your potential consumers as the right choice.
 If you’re just like every other business out there, then you’re just relying on hope that consumers will find you first.
+And nowadays it's not just about an ad performance, it's about providing value to your customers by solving their needs.
+Success stories come by offering an exquisite customer experience, and the only way to do that is by having great market-fit - offering your service to people that really need it.
+A strong value proposition helps you find the ideal customers for your product/service.

 You will get brand awareness.
-A USP might be implied.
-People might know why you’re unique, but most often they don’t.
+A unique selling proposition might be implied.
+Some people might know why you’re unique, but most they don’t.
 So why wouldn’t you just tell them?
 If you tell them you’re the “go to place” for insert main selling point, then you have already positioned yourself in their mind.
+You might have the worlds strongest service, if you're not talking about it nobody will know.

-You’ll have a better sales pitch.
-Especially in the beginning, it’s easy to lose confidence when a potential customer is doubting you.
-But when you know exactly how you are different from your competition and how you can create a better experience for your client, then the sales pitch just comes naturally.
+You’ll have a better elevator pitch.
+You might be a sales professional, but especially in the beginning, it’s easy to lose confidence when a potential customer is doubting you.
+But when you know exactly how you are different from your competition and how you can create a better customer experience, then the sales pitch just comes naturally.

 You will reach the right audience.
-If you say loud and clear that you’re the best option for something, then customers that look for that benefit, will contact you.
+In 2021 customers choose businesses that resonate with them.
+It's about values, not only about the product.
+If you say loud and clear that you’re the best option for something, and you show it, be it an ecommerce business, a product business or a service one, then customers that look for that benefit, will contact you.
 The ones that don’t, will not.
 And, trust us, that’s a win-win situation.
 Neither you or them want to lose time and money trying to make it work.
 Sometimes, customers are just not right for your business.
 And that’s totally okay.

-Now that you know the importance of creating a USP, let’s actually start the process of writing one.
+Now that you know the importance of creating a USP, let’s actually start the process of writing a unique selling proposition.
 To get an idea of what we're going to talk about, below you can see the USP canvas we have created.

 And if you already want to download it, you can do so here.